kfkhalili/learning-ruby-on-rails-a-personal-record/README.md

 The tutorial I have chosen is [Ruby on Rails Tutorial (3rd Edition), Learn Web with Rails](https://www.railstutorial.org/book).
 As such, I've named my chapters after the chapters of the book, so it is easier for me to refer to them if needed.
 The book will also contain content from the tutorial that I have found valuable, and would like to have for my personal use.

-This material serves as a supplement to the original content, provided in the link of the title.
+All opinions expressed here are solely my own.
+This material serves as a personal supplement to the original content, provided in the link of the title.